Export price of Norwegian salmon rose to NOK 69.36 last week -statistics agency

-OSLO, July 5 The export price of fresh farmed Norwegian salmon was 69.36 crowns ($8.31) per kilo last week, up from 68.67 in the previous week, Statistics Norway said on Wednesday.
+OSLO, July 5 (Reuters) - The export price of fresh farmed Norwegian salmon was 69.36 crowns ($8.31) per kilo last week, up from 68.67 in the previous week, Statistics Norway said on Wednesday.

 Volumes exported rose to 14,485 tonnes from 13,680 tonnes over the same period, it added.